 If your condition is serious, or further physical examination is required, the doctor will tell you what to do to get appropriate care.
 Consulting a doctor online is a convenient first line of defense that will likely help your acute condition, and if it can’t, it’ll point you in the right direction to deal with it effectively.

-You have a lot of things going on in your life, don’t waste time traveling to the clinic or hospital and waiting if you don’t have to.
+You have a lot of things going on in your life, don’t spend time traveling to the clinic or hospital and waiting if you don’t have to.

 RingMD is open to answering any questions from patients who want to know more about how telemedicine services work, and we can be contacted easily via our website.
 Don’t hesitate to contact us.

-Contact a doctor online on RingMD.
+Speak with a doctor online.
 Why leave home to find a doctor if you don't have to?
-Avoid sick people in busy waiting rooms and skip the traffic jam.
 Can you have a doctor appointment online?
 Yes, consult a doctor online, right now!
-When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if you need one for work or school reasons.
+When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if they believe you need one for work or school reasons.